Guy-Victor Duperré

-Guy-Victor Duperré (20 February 1775 – 2 November 1846) was a French naval officer and Admiral of France.

-He is known for commanding French naval forces in the Mauritius campaign of 1809–11 and was victorious in the Battle of Grand Port, where he was wounded.
+Admiral of France Guy-Victor Duperré (20 February 1775 – 2 November 1846) was a French Navy officer.
+He is known for commanding French naval forces in the Mauritius campaign of 1809–1811 and was victorious in the Battle of Grand Port, where he was wounded.
 Later he had a command in the Mediterranean and continued to serve during and after the Bourbon Restoration.
 He commanded the naval elements of the expeditionary force that carried out the Invasion of Algiers in 1830 and went on to become Minister of the Navy three times.

 Early years and education

-Duperré was born on20 February 1775 in La Rochelle to Jean Augustin Duperré, counselor of the king and financer for war, and Marie-Gabrielle Prat-Desprez.
+Duperré was born on 20 February 1775 in La Rochelle to Jean Augustin Duperré, counselor of the king and financer for war, and Marie-Gabrielle Prat-Desprez.

 He spent a few years with the Oratory of Saint Philip Neri at the Collège de Juilly, before enlisting at 16 on the Henri IV, a French East Indiaman.

 Career

 Revolutionary wars

 In November 1792, Duperré joined the French Navy at the beginning of the French Revolutionary Wars.
-He served against the Netherlands and Britain aboard the corvette Maire-Guiton, and later aboard the frigate Tortu.
+He served against the Dutch and British aboard the corvette Maire-Guiton, and later aboard the frigate Tortu.
 In May 1796, he was made an auxiliary ensign aboard the Virginie.
 In June, he was captured by the British during a night fight.
 He was exchanged two years later and made a full rank ensign, taking command of the corvette Pélagie.

-In 1804, he was made a lieutenant de vaisseau, and later assistant of the préfet maritime of Boulogne-sur-Mer.
+In 1804, he was made a ship-of-the-line lieutenant, and later assistant of the maritime prefect of Boulogne-sur-Mer.
 In 1806, he served off Brazil aboard the Vétéran, under Jérôme Bonaparte.
-Back to France, he was promoted to capitaine de frégate on 28 September.
-In 1808, commanding the frigate Sirène, he led a troop convoy to Martinique; returning to France, he was intercepted by a British blockade off Lorient, and managed to escape by beaching his ship.

-Napoléon made him a capitaine de vaisseau and knight of the Légion d'honneur, before promoting him to Commodore.
+Back to France, he was promoted to frigate captain on 28 September.
+In 1808, commanding the frigate Sirène, he led a troop convoy to Martinique; returning to France, he was intercepted by British blockaders off Lorient, and managed to escape by beaching his ship.
+Napoleon made him a ship-of-the-line captain and knight of the Légion d'honneur, before promoting him to Commodore.
 On 6 December 1810, Duperré was made Baron of the Empire.

-Duperré was sent to the Isle de France (now Mauritius) aboard the frigate Bellone, fighting several British ships in the process, notably the action of 3 July 1810.
-On 23 August 1810, he won the Battle of Grand Port, completely destroying a British squadron.
-He was wounded in this battle.
-The naval victory made its way on the Arc de Triomphe.
-In recognition, Duperré was promoted to contre-amiral when he returned to France in September 1811.
+Duperré was sent to Isle de France aboard the frigate Bellone, fighting several British ships in the process, notably the action of 3 July 1810.
+On 23 August 1810, he won the Battle of Grand Port, completely destroying a British squadron of four frigates.
+He was wounded in this battle, and the victory made its way on the Arc de Triomphe.
+In recognition, Duperré was promoted to counter admiral when he returned to France in September 1811.
 From 1812 to 1814, Duperré commanded the Italian and French naval forces in the Mediterranean and the Adriatic.
-In 1814, he defended Venice against Austria.
+In 1814, he unsuccessfully defended Venice against Austrian force.